Bybit is one of the top trading sites for cryptocurrency. It attracts most traders because of its leverage trading features and low fees.

 The regular maintenance margin (MM) base rate is constant, and the margin requirements will increase or decrease accordingly as the risk limit (contract value) changes.

-Bybit has implemented risk limits since a large position with high leverage may cause huge losses when liquidated in a highly volatile market.
-This is a way to reduce the risk for large contract losses created when a position is liquidated beneath the bankruptcy price.
+Bybit has implemented risk limits since a significant position with high leverage may cause huge losses when liquidated in a highly volatile market.
+This is a way to reduce the risk of substantial contract losses created when a position is liquidated beneath the bankruptcy price.

 Bybit Risk Limit (Inverse Contract)

 The maintenance margin base rate is 0.5% for BTC and 1% for ETH, EOS, and XRP, and the margin requirements will increase or decrease accordingly as risk limit changes.